ONLYOFFICE/onlyoffice.github.io/sdkjs-plugins/README.md

-# sdkjs-plugins

-This repository comprises plugin styles for [ONLYOFFICE plugins](https://api.onlyoffice.com/plugin/basic).

 ## Description

 ONLYOFFICE provides a style sheet for different interface elements.
-To adjust your plugin interface to the ONLYOFFICE style, connect the [plugin.css](https://onlyoffice.github.io/sdkjs-plugins/v1/plugins.css) to the [index.html](https://api.onlyoffice.com/plugin/indexhtml) file with the following link:
+To adjust your plugin interface to the ONLYOFFICE style, connect the [plugin.css](v1/plugins.css) to your plugin's [index.html](https://api.onlyoffice.com/plugin/indexhtml) file with the following link:

 `<link rel="stylesheet" href="https://onlyoffice.github.io/sdkjs-plugins/v1/plugins.css">`